Draggie306/CheatSheets/A level/source/Computer Science.md

 ### Program Counter (PC)
-Holds the memory address of the next instruction to be fetched by the processor.
+Holds the memory address of the next instruction to be fetched, decoded and executed by the processor.

 ### Accumulator
 Stores the 'intermediate' results of the data being processed at the current moment in the FDE cycle.

 The final results get stored in another register such as the Arithmetic Logic Unit, or get moved to main memory.

 ### Memory Address Register

+Holds the address of the current memory location that is to be read or written

 ### Memory Data Register

+Stores the intermediate data that is to be written to, or read from, the current address in memory.

 ### Current Instruction Register

+Stores the current instruction being executed, with both the **opcode** (what instruction is to be executed by the CPU) and **operand** (the memory location of, or the actual data itself, used to execute that instruction)

 ### The FDE cycle and its impacts on these registers